-Waukegan Motorcycle Accident Lawyers
+Waukegan Motorcycle Accident Attorneys

-Waukegan motorcycle riders anxious to spend a day out enjoying the scenery along Lake Michigan should consider taking the Chicago Botanic Garden and Sheridan Road motorcycle route.
+Waukegan motorcycle riders anxious to spend a day enjoying the scenery along Lake Michigan should consider taking the Chicago Botanic Garden and Sheridan Road motorcycle route.

 Most of the route takes the biker and passengers through the lakeshore suburban neighborhoods surrounded by impressive homes, green parks, and lush trees.
 With only a few traffic lights and stop signs, the curving roadway makes the adventure fun at a slow urban speed limit between twenty and thirty miles an hour throughout.